davosmith/moodle-objectives/README.txt

 Lesson objectives block
 =======================

-This is a block for Moodle 1.9.
-I am hoping to get it working with Moodle 2.0 in the next few days, but the current version will not work at all on a Moodle 2.0 site.
+This is a block for Moodle 1.9 and Moodle 2.0.
+This is the Moodle 2.0 version ( download the Moodle 2.0 version here - https://github.com/davosmith/moodle-objectives/zipball/MOODLE_19_STABLE )

 It displays current lesson objectives in the side bar (to both teacher and students) and allows a teacher to check them off as they are completed.
 You can enter a timetable, linked to different groups, so that objectives can be entered as far in advance as you want and will be displayed at the appropriate time.